Find Nursing Colleges

 8 Yearly Graduations

 The 15th most popular school in the country for critical care nursing majors who are seeking their master's degree is Southern Adventist University.
 Each year, around 2,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $22,320 per year, while in-state graduate students, on average, pay $11,880 per year.
-During the 2020-2021 academic year, 8 people received their master's degree in critical care nursing from Southern Adventist.
-Around 13% of these students were from an underrepresented racial-ethnic group, and 63% were women.
+The average in-state tuition for full-time undergraduates is $22,980 per year, while in-state graduate students, on average, pay $12,150 per year.
+During the most recent year for which we have data, 8 people received their master's degree in critical care nursing from Southern Adventist.
+About 44% of this group were women, and 11% were students from an underrepresented racial-ethnic group.

 7 Yearly Graduations

 Inter American University of Puerto Rico - Arecibo comes in at #16 on our list of the most popular colleges offering master's degrees in critical care nursing.
-Each year, around 3,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,560 per year, while in-state graduate students, on average, pay $3,870 per year.
-For the 2020-2021 academic year, 7 master's degrees were handed out to critical care nursing majors at Inter American University of Puerto Rico - Arecibo.
-About 86% of this group were women, and 100% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $4,848 per year, while in-state graduate students, on average, pay $4,086 per year.
+During the most recent year for which we have data, 7 people received their master's degree in critical care nursing from Inter American University of Puerto Rico - Arecibo.
+Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.

 #17